Human rights in Paraguay: Institutionalized corruption

 Police officers are frequently involved in crime.
 Paraguayan police have been described in a 2010 U.S. State Department report as “poorly trained, inadequately funded, generally corrupt, and shielded by impunity.”
 Policemen commit kidnappings, detain civilians in order to extort bribes, and conspire with prosecutors to commit blackmail and other crimes.
 The report refers to “routine incidents of police involvement in homicide, arms and narcotics trafficking, car theft, robbery, extortion, and kidnapping throughout the country, with such abuses particularly widespread in Ciudad del Este and other areas bordering Brazil.”
 Between 2008 and 2010, several police officers were arrested for or found guilty of various acts of murder and manslaughter.
 Some kidnappings have resulted in disappearances.
 Paraguayan law prohibits torture, but some police officers and other government officials engage in it anyway.
 The State Department report mentions that “some security forces and government prosecutors” in Paraguay, “acting in official capacity but without government knowledge or support,” may have “occasionally killed individuals for personal gain.”

 Although candidates for public office are supposed to issue financial disclosures, many do not.
 Extortion is common at many levels of Paraguayan society.
 Military officers have routinely extorted money from their subordinates, and Civil Registry Office officials have demanded money illegally for performing standard services.

 In practice, official corruption is rarely punished.
+The 2023 US Department of State report on Paraguay noted that while laws were in place to address corruption, their enforcement was found to be lacking.
+Reports indicated instances of corruption across various government branches and levels, including embezzlement, tax evasion, illicit enrichment, and criminal association.
+High-level officials accused of corruption often faced impunity, with cases progressing slowly and sometimes being dismissed.
+The politicization and corruption within the judiciary were also highlighted as factors that impeded accountability and eroded public trust.

 Rights of prisoners

 Paraguayan prisons are not up to international standards.
-Conditions have been described as “deplorable.”
-Among the problems are “violence, mistreatment, overcrowding, inadequate and poorly trained staff, deteriorating infrastructure, unsanitary living conditions, poor food safety standards, and inadequate medical and psychological care.”
-Some inmates actually have weapons.
+Conditions have been described as "deplorable."
+Among the problems are violence, mistreatment, overcrowding, inadequate and poorly trained staff, deteriorating infrastructure, unsanitary living conditions, poor food safety standards, and inadequate medical and psychological care.
+Some inmates have weapons.
 Deaths while in custody are not uncommon.
 Certain prisoners demand bribes from visitors in order to arrange contact with the inmates they are visiting.
-As of 2010. about 30 percent of the inmates in Paraguayan prisons should, according to the country's constitution, have been released already but were still being held pending a judge's order.
+As of 2010, about 30 percent of the inmates in Paraguayan prisons should have, according to the country's constitution, been released already but were still being held pending a judge's order.
 Inmates can receive better accommodations in exchange for regular payments.
 In 2010, it was discovered that inmates in one prison were blackmailing underage girls to come to the prison to videotape sex acts.
 It was alleged that some prison officials, including the warden and clergy working in the prison, were involved in this activity.

 Some juvenile offenders are imprisoned in adult prisons.
 Paraguay permits the media, human-rights groups, the Red Cross, and other organizations to visit prisons and monitor conditions.
 A National Commission on Prison Reform was created in 2010.